brnbp/clockit/README.md

     $ clkit out     stops work for current day

     $ clkit status  summary of work for current day

+    $ clkit clear   clear all clocks from current day

     $ clkit help    summary of commands

 ````